 Gluten free food

-I’ve got myself so excited to share this sherry trifle recipe, that I really don’t know where to start.
+I got myself so excited to share this gluten free sherry trifle recipe, that I didn’t know where to start.
 So many words, so many trifle food memories… spotting it on a well laden sweet trolley, my mum making it every Christmas.
 You get it?!!
 Trifle brings me GREAT joy!

 If you’ve never had the pleasure of tucking into a golden square of scrunch, you’ve been missing a real treat!

 Scrunch is similar in texture to flapjack, with the same familiar flavours going on too.
 It’s deliciously crunchy, buttery, syrupy and EXTREMELY moreish (you’ve been warned).

 I’m thrilled to be sharing this recipe for gluten free choux buns with you.
 As I know what a big deal it is when following a gluten free diet to still be able to enjoy scrumptious treats that pack the same punch as their gluten filled equivalents.
 And these gf choux buns certainly do just that.

 I was having a little hunt through my recipe books and came across this one for gluten free citrus muffins in my Juvela gluten free foods recipe folder.